Physics

 Fields of Study

-Fields include atomic physics and quantum optics; nuclear physics; particle physics; astrophysics and cosmology; condensed matter; biological physics; quantum information physics; applied physics; and other areas in collaboration with the School of Engineering & Applied Science and the departments of Applied Physics; Astronomy; Chemistry; Earth and Planetary Sciences; Molecular Biophysics and Biochemistry; and Molecular, Cellular, and Developmental Biology.
+Fields include Astrophysics and Cosmology; Atomic, Molecular and Optical Physics; Biological Physics; Condensed Matter; Gravitational Physics; Nuclear Physics; Particle Physics; Quantum Physics; and other areas in collaboration with the School of Engineering & Applied Science and the departments of Applied Physics; Astronomy; Chemistry; Earth and Planetary Sciences; Molecular Biophysics and Biochemistry; and Molecular, Cellular, and Developmental Biology.

 Integrated Graduate Program in Physical and Engineering Biology (PEB)

-Students applying to the Ph.D. program in Physics may also apply to be part of the PEB program.
-See the description under Non-Degree-Granting Programs, Councils, and Research Institutes for course requirements, and http://peb.yale.edu for more information about the benefits of this program and application instructions.
+Students applying to the Ph.D. program in Physics with a concentration of Biological Physics may also apply to be part of the PEB program.
+See the description under Non-Degree-Granting Programs, Councils, and Research Institutes for course requirements, and https://peb.yale.edu for more information about the benefits of this program and application instructions.

 Special Requirements for the Ph.D.
 Degree

-All students must participate in a two-part qualifying event by their second year of study.
-Part one is a qualifying event in research consisting of an oral presentation on their research completed during PHYS 990, Special Investigation.
-Part two is a written qualifying event, taken by all students at the beginning of the third term, consisting of four separate written components on classical mechanics, electromagnetic theory, statistical mechanics, and quantum mechanics.
-Students take each component; the components are marked and returned to the student, who is expected to correct any errors and resubmit in a week.
-For subjects the students have not yet encountered in graduate courses, the event serves as a pre-test.
-It is not a pass/fail exam, but rather a learning milestone.
-Students may take the written qualifying event before the research qualifying event.
-Both events must be completed by the end of the student's second year.
+All students must participate in a two-part qualifying event by the end of their second year of study.
+Part one is a qualifying event in research (RQE) consisting of an oral presentation on research completed during their first couple of years, in conjunction with PHYS 990, Special Investigation.
+Students will present their research and be evaluated on their presentation by the DGS and their research adviser.
+Part two is a written qualifying event (WQE) consisting of four separate written components on classical mechanics, electromagnetic theory, statistical mechanics, and quantum mechanics, to be taken after the student has taken or passed out of the relevant courses.
+Students will receive feedback after each portion of the qualifying event.
+The RQE and WQE are not graded, but rather serve as learning milestones.
+Students may take the qualifying events in any order.
+Both events must be completed by the end of the student’s second year.

-There is no foreign language requirement in the physics program, but students whose first language is not English must receive, at a minimum, 25 or above on the TOEFL speak test.
-Admitted students who fall below this threshold will be required to take an ESL class prior to being able to teach.
+There is no foreign language requirement in the physics program, but students whose first language is not English must receive, at a minimum, 25 or above on the TOEFL speak test in order to be assigned as a teaching fellow.
+Admitted students who fall below this threshold will be required to take ESL classes prior to being able to teach.
 The teaching experience is regarded as an integral part of the graduate training program.
 During their studies, students are expected to serve four terms as teaching fellows, usually in the first two years.
 Students who require additional support from the Graduate School must teach additional terms, if needed, after they have fulfilled this teaching requirement.

-Formal association with a dissertation adviser normally begins after the fourth term, after the qualifying event has been passed and required course work has been completed.
+Formal association with a dissertation adviser normally begins after their second year, after the qualifying event has been passed and required course work has been completed.
 An adviser from a department other than Physics can be chosen in consultation with the DGS, provided the dissertation topic is deemed suitable for a physics Ph.D.

 Master’s Degrees